 n.a.s.a.'s Inclusive Park

-Many generous donors assisted in allowing n.a.s.a to construct a handicap-accessible shelter with picnic tables and grills.
-Phase Two was installing a handicap-accessible fishing pier and pontoon boat.
+Many generous donors assisted in allowing n.a.s.a to construct an accessible shelter with picnic tables and grills.
+Phase Two was installing an accessible fishing pier and pontoon boat.
 The final phase of the park was an All-Abilities Playground with adaptive play equipment because everyone deserves to play.

 The accessible playground is designed for all children but has a unique design that allows physically disabled children to play alongside non-disabled individuals.